linkedin/cruise-control/docs/wiki/User Guide/Pluggable-Components.md

 The default implementation of metric sampler is reading the broker metrics produced by `CruiseControlMetricsReporter` on the broker.
 This is assuming that users are running Kafka brokers by setting the `metric.reporters` configuration on the Kafka brokers to be `com.linkedin.kafka.cruisecontrol.metricsreporter.CruiseControlMetricsReporter`(see [quick start](https://github.com/linkedin/cruise-control#quick-start) on how to do that).

 ## Metric Sampler Partition Assignor
-When users have multiple metric sampler threads, the metric sampler partition assignor is responsible for assign the partitions to the metric samplers.
+When users have multiple metric sampler threads, the metric sampler partition assignor is responsible for assigning partitions to the metric samplers.
 This is useful when users have some existing metric system.
 The default implementation assigns all the partitions of the same topic to the same metric sampler.

 ## Sample Store
 The Sample Store is used to store the collected metric samples and training samples to external storage.
 One problem in metric sampling is that we are using some derived data from the raw metrics.
 And the way we derive the data relies on the metadata of the cluster at that moment.
 So when we look at the old metrics, if we do not know the metadata at the point the metric was collected the derived data would be inaccurate.
 Sample Store helps solve this problem by storing the derived data directly to an external storage for later loading.